Master of Science in Biomedical Sciences (MSBS) Program

 Director, Master of Science in Biomedical Sciences and Professor

 Anitha Shenoy, MS, PhD

 Assistant Dean of

 The CHSU MSBS admissions team is here to ensure you have a place to turn for help during the admission process.
 When you take the first step on the path toward your career, we are here to guide you.

 Virtual Info Session

-The Admissions team is organizing a 45-minute, virtual session to answer your questions about the CHSU Master of Science in Biomedical Sciences (MSBS) program.
+The Admissions team offers virtual sessions to answer your questions about the CHSU Master of Science in Biomedical Sciences (MSBS) program.
 You will learn:

 - how the MSBS program can aid in boosting your GPA and MCAT scores,

 - how to enhance your application competitiveness for medical or other health profession schools,